AMC-Albert/fd-palette/README.md

 - **Intelligent caching**: Results cached for 2 minutes with automatic background refresh.
 - **Enhanced fuzzy matching**: Optional fzf integration for superior search quality.
 - **Multi-path search**: Search across multiple root directories simultaneously.
+- **Workspace management**:
+  - Add directories to workspace or replace entire workspace with new selections.
-- **Workspace support**: Open .code-workspace files directly, or extract and add their folder paths to the current workspace.
+  - Open .code-workspace files directly, or extract and add their folder paths to the current workspace.

 ## Search Interface